 Coverage for the dependent Children described above generally continues until the end of the year in which they reach the limiting age or graduate.
 If a dependent child marries, his or her coverage ends immediately.

-Coverage for your eligible dependents starts at the same time as your coverage, provided you complete the required enrollment materials (described below), and they will receive the same medical, dental, prescription drug, vision care and hearing aid coverage that you do.
-Each eligible dependent also receives \$1,000 of life insurance (but not AD&D insurance), which is payable to you if the dependent dies.
+Coverage for your eligible dependents starts at the same time as your coverage, provided you complete the required enrollment materials, described below, and they will receive the same medical, prescription drug and dental coverage that you do.